jimbaker/hellowsgi/README.md

 Configure `web.xml` for the war file something like this, adding other servlets as desired, not to mention other configuration.
-The key piece is the entry point for Fireside is specified by `wsgi.handler`; simply point it to a callable supporting the WSGI standard.
+The key piece is the entry point for Fireside is specified by `wsgi.handler`; simply point it to a Python callable - function, bound method - supporting the WSGI standard:

 ````xml
 <web-app xmlns="http://java.sun.com/xml/ns/javaee"